pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

     $ git merge branchname

-This merges the changes made in the branch "branchname" into the current branch.
+This merges the changes made in the branch `branchname` into the current branch.
 If there are conflicts--for example, if the same file is modified in two different ways in the remote branch and the local branch--then you are warned; the output may look something like this: